Media Room

 Rail-Trail Hall of Fame, Rails-to-Trails Conservancy (Virginia Creeper Trail, since 2014)

-Hikers' Favorite Section of the Appalachian Trail - Southwest Virginia, The Trek (Winter 2021)
+Hikers' Favorite Section of the Appalachian Trail - Southwest Virginia, The Trek (2021 Season, 2023 Season)

 Best of Virginia: Hiking or Biking Trail, Virginia Living Magazine (Spring 2022)